Timers

 Starting and stopping timers from the UI

-You can start or stop a timer from the UI by clicking the start/stop button in the timers edit interface.
+You can start or stop a timer from the UI by going to the State Inspector panel and clicking the start/stop button next to the timer, or by selecting the timer and using the button in the properties panel.

-You can start or stop a Timer using code in Run JS (in browser) actions by referencing its name and calling start or stop.
+You can start or stop a timer using code in Run JS (in browser) actions by referencing its name and calling start

 Timer1.start();